 Pressing pause, working on identity, and dealing with unsettling feelings and memories are all things I wish my brother would do to recover from alcoholism and his Co-occurring Disorders, anxiety and depression.
 Many times over the years, we have tried to help him through this problem, but we can’t.
+For a while he did seem to be making progress.
+He was even able to pass an etg test on multiple occasions to show that he had stopped drinking alcohol.
+Unfortunately though, he has since relapsed.
 He needs professional help.
 And until he finally realizes that, nothing will change.

 Ahhh…my favorite color.
 Purple.
 Has been my favorite since child hood.
 I started with pink, but at some point, graduated to purple and have never wavered.
 It would be interesting to know when people choose their favorite color and if it changes over time.
 What about you?

 My father made this amazing sign in the early 70’s in a little Chicago suburb called Beverly, when I was about 3 years old.
 It now hangs at my brother’s house in Ponte Vedra Beach, FL.
 All five kids loved the sign when we were little but then were embarrassed by it in our teen years.
 Things have come full circle and now, as adults with little and big kids, we adore it once again.

 I asked my father to remind me of the facts behind the making and display of this sign and true to his character, he sent a dissertation: